-These Principles for Quality Charter School Authorizing constitute the foundation for the following Standards for Quality Charter School Authorizing that guide authorizers' practices day to day, from establishing a chartering office through all major stages of chartering responsibility.
-NACSA's Principles & Standards for Quality Charter School Authorizing provide essential guidance for the unique professional practice of authorizers and their daily balancing act of honoring the autonomy of charter schools while holding them accountable for high achievement, effective management, and serving all students well.
+The Principles for Quality Charter School Authorizing constitute the foundation for the following Standards for Quality Charter School Authorizing that guide authorizers' practices day to day, from establishing a chartering office through all major stages of chartering responsibility.
+NACSA's Principles & Standards provide essential guidance for the unique professional practice of authorizers and their daily balancing act of honoring the autonomy of charter schools while holding them accountable for high achievement, effective management, and serving all students and communities well.

-STANDARDS FOR QUALITY CHA
+STANDARDS FOR QUALITY CHARTER SCHOOL AUTHORIZING